LewisHall123/Tutor-Agent/README.md

 Core functionality of the agent:
 - Test the users knowledge based off their own set of notes by asking them questions on the contents of these notes.
-- Grade their answers on each set of questions it gives them, log the users grade and the date the questions were answered.
+- Mark  their answers on each set of questions it gives them.
-- Display what grades the user has been getting on each topic.
-- Schedule what topics I should learn each day so that I study each topic at specific time intervals.
-- Let the user specify which topics are most important so the sytem proritises these topics in the schedule.
-- Let the user specify how much time he wants to spend studying today, the agent then automatically starts the study session.
+- Update a progress report that shows what topics the student struggles with to help inform the tutor what to test the student on.